connorleee/useFormCL/README.md

 # What is this?

-Custom React Hook for form management.
+This package is a custom React Hook for form management.
+The state of the form will be managed by the package and the user can choose to provide validation logic which will be checked on form submission.
+If an input is invalid, an object of errors will be returned and the submission will abort.

 # Installation